dkeenan7/LyteFyba/PCB/Readme.txt

 OSH Park use the presence of copper under the drill to distinguish plated from non-plated.
 For PCB Zone, generate separate plated and non-plated drill files.
 To change this see the Output tab of the Drill Data plot and use the Device Setup button.
+Check that the two Paste gerbers contain only their appropriate Paste layer.

 Don't send any bottom silkscreen gerber to the manufacturer.
 It only contains thru-hole part outlines that we didn't want in the top silkscreen.
+And we don't need a Bottom paste mask either.
+It should be empty.

 Reasons for using lowercase letters after component designator numbers
 ======================================================================